Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 Case of an SME using a family trust

-Context: A family SME wants to transfer shares to the next generation while minimizing taxes.
-Strategy: Creation of a discretionary family trust to hold company shares.
-Result: The trust allows income to be split among family members, thereby reducing the overall tax burden.
-Protecting trust assets also provides security against creditors and litigation.
+Background: A family-owned SME wishes to transfer shares to the next generation while minimizing taxes.
+Strategy: Creation of a discretionary family trust to hold the company's shares.
+Outcome: The trust allows for income splitting among family members, thereby reducing the overall tax burden.
+The trust's asset protection also provides security against creditors and litigation.

 Case of an owner using a share buyback

-Context: An owner wants to sell his shares to the company to withdraw funds without paying too much tax.
-Strategy: Structure the stock buyback using the capital gains exemption to minimize taxes on the transaction.
-Result: The owner manages to significantly reduce the tax burden through judicious tax planning and the use of available exemptions.
+Background: An owner wishes to sell their shares to the company to withdraw funds without paying excessive taxes.
+Strategy: Structure the share repurchase using the capital gains exemption to minimize taxes on the transaction.
+Outcome: The owner is able to significantly reduce the tax burden through sound tax planning and the use of available exemptions.

-Context: An entrepreneur plans to sell shares in his company to finance his retirement.
+Background: An entrepreneur plans to sell shares in their company to fund their retirement.
 Strategy: Use the DGC to reduce taxable capital gains and plan the sale over several years to maximize available deductions.
-Result: The entrepreneur reduces his capital gains tax burden, thereby increasing the funds available for retirement.
+Outcome: The entrepreneur reduces their capital gains tax burden, thereby increasing the funds available for retirement.

 Detailed procedures for each strategy